kurtbuilds/httpclient/README.md

 and record/replay.
 - `httpclient` provides a built-in `Error` type that can return the Http request, which includes the status code, headers, and response body.
 - `httpclient` provides convenience methods that `reqwest` does not support.
-The most important is `send_awaiting_body` which awaits both the request and the response body, which greatly simplifies the scenario where you want to return the request body even in error cases.
+The most important is the `IntoFuture` implementation, which awaits both the request and the response body, which simplifies the scenario where you want to return the request body even in error cases.

-> **Note**: `httpclient` is under active development and is alpha quality software.
-While we make effort not to change public APIs, we do not currently provide stability guarantees.
+### Note on Http 1.0

-# Examples
+`http` was recently upgraded to 1.0.
+However, `hyper_rustls` still depends on `0.2.x`.
+We are waiting for `hyper_rustls` before bumping our own dependency.

 ```rust
 #[tokio::main]